RomanPankin/SMTPClient/README.md

-# Simple TCP clinets
+# Simple TCP clients

+## Overview

+Implementation of the following protocols: TCP, POP3 (demo)

 ## POP3 Connection

 Implementation of the standard protocol for receiving e-mail.
+At the moment, part of the protocol commands are implemented.
+Tested on hMailServer.

 ```
 POP3Connection connection;